-A business or organisation must have been in business for at least 1 month prior to 17 August 2021 and experienced at least a 30% decline in revenue over a continuous 7-day period (set out below), due to the increased COVID-19 alert level (subject to all other criteria being met).
+A business or organisation must have been in business for at least 1 month before 17 August 2021 and experienced at least a 30% drop in revenue over a continuous 7-day period (7 days in a row) in an affected revenue period, due to the increased COVID-19 alert level.

-To be eligible for the Resurgence Support Payment, your business or organisation must meet all the following criteria.
+To be eligible for the RSP, your business or organisation must meet all the following.

-- Applicants must have experienced at least a 30% decline in revenue due to the increase in alert level.
-(If the applicant is part of a commonly owned group, this 30% decline also needs to be satisfied across the group as a whole.)
+- Applicants must have had at least a 30% drop in revenue due to the increase in alert level.
+(If the applicant is part of a commonly owned group, this 30% drop also needs to be satisfied across the group as a whole.)

 - Businesses and organisations (including sole traders) must have been in business for at least 1 month before the alert level increase on 17 August 2021.